RRIL97/InstagramPhotoDownloader/README.md

 1) Picture link scraper - scrape all picture links.
 This can be used to download the photos at a later stage.
 (In any download manager)

-2) Downloader - can be used after the link scraping stage (Utilizes 50 threads) This feature can be skipped.
+2) Picture Downloader - can be used after the link scraping stage (Utilizes 50 threads)

 The entire fetched link list will be saved on the same work directory of the program.
 (Format is **inputUsername.txt)